Ludraaa/Bachelorarbeit/README.md

 ```

 For ease of use, a docker image is provided.
 The commands to both build and run this can be found at the bottom of the `Dockerfile`.
 You should first take a look at `SETUP.md`.
 All direct information of what you need to do to use this project can be found in there.

+## AI-Assisted Development

+AI tools were used for selected non-central development tasks.
+For details, see the [AI Usage Statement](AI_USAGE.md).